BA (Hons)

 Professional Practice Year

 All full-time students on this course have the opportunity to take a year-long professional practice placement after the second year.
 A placement enables you to gain valuable experience and apply your knowledge in a real business setting.
-You don't have to pay tuition fees for this year, but will need to cover your travel, accommodation, and general living costs.
+A Placement Year Fee is payable to the University of Lincoln during this year for students joining in 2025/26 and beyond.
+Students are expected to cover their own travel, accommodation, and living costs.

 Students who complete the one-year professional practice placement will be awarded a BA (Hons) Accountancy and Finance (with Professional Practice).
 Those who choose not to complete a placement will receive a BA (Hons) Accountancy and Finance, or equivalent exit award.